 Public insurance adjusters have been at both sides of the negotiating table.
 They’ve pored through thousands of insurance contracts.
-They know which terms insurers add to contracts to trip over policyholders.
-They know the tactics insurance companies use to deny or reduce your claim.
+They know which terms insurers add to contracts to trip up policyholders.
+They know the tactics insurance companies use to deny or reduce an insurance claim.

 They know all of these things – and they’ll use this insider information to help you.

-Many of them also specialize in certain areas of insurance law – like theft insurance or flood damages.
-Hiring a good claims adjuster gives you the best possible chance of getting more compensation from your insurer.
+Many of them also specialize in certain areas of insurance claims – like theft insurance claims or flood damages.
+Hiring a good public adjuster gives you the best possible chance of getting more compensation from your insurer.